On this page

 Fungal Infections

-Often fungal nappy rashes are secondary infections, after an initial rash.
-If your child has been diagnosed with a fungal nappy rash infection, all cloth nappies, wipes and other fabrics (e.g. towels) that can recontaminate the area must be sanitised.
+Often fungal nappy rashes are secondary infections that follow an initial rash.
+If your child has been diagnosed with a fungal nappy rash infection you will need to sanitise all cloth nappies, wipes and other fabrics (e.g. towels) that can recontaminate the area.
 Fungal infections are often caused by the Candida species.

-Either use disposables for the duration of the rash or sanitise everything each cycle.
+Either use disposables for the duration of the rash or add chlorine bleach to each main wash.

-Oral thrush infections can be passed back and forth from breastfeeding mums to baby.
-If this occurs sanitise bras, nursing pads, towels and pjs if needed.
+Oral thrush infections can be passed back and forth between a breastfeeding mother and baby.
+If this occurs sanitise bras, nursing pads, towels and sleepwear if needed.
 There is no need to sanitise nappies if only oral thrush is present in children.

 References and further reading